ShehabGamal689/nawy-task-platform-gitops/README.md

 6. **GitHub Personal Access Token (PAT):** A token with `repo` and `read:packages`/`write:packages` permissions.

-7. **Containerization:** A pre-built image of your application stored in your GitHub image registry.
+7. **Containerization:** A pre-built image of your application stored in your GitHub container registry.